artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ```
 ssh pi@raspberrypi.local
 ```
-, which is one of many names or local addresses you can refer to your Pi by, and you will be greeted with a screen that looks like this.
+, which is one of many names or local addresses you can refer to your Pi by.
+Then, you will be greeted with a screen that looks like this.

 ![](../../img/setup7.PNG)

-Since this is the first time you're connecting remotely to this machine your machine doesn't know it, and so you must confirm that you want to continue, and when you do your computer will add the Pi to the list of known hosts and you will not see this notification again.
+Since this is the first time you're connecting remotely to this machine, your machine doesn't recognise it.
+Therefore, you must confirm that you want to continue.
+When you continue, your computer will add the Pi to the list of known hosts and you will not see this notification again.

 Time to log in.
 The default user on a Raspberry Pi is **pi**, and the default password is **raspberry**.
 After you log in the system will tell you about the necessity of changing your default user password, **which you should absolutely do** by doing